 The best Cream cheese frosting

-This cream cheese frosting is so decadent and is deliciously spiced with half tsp of ground cinnamon!
+This cream cheese frosting is so decadent and is deliciously spiced with half teaspoon of ground cinnamon!
 This little addition takes cream cheese frosting from blah to OMG Delicious!

 How do you store cream cheese frosting?